 Pine Nuts are delicious but they are also very expensive.
 Sliced almonds make a great substitute and you can toast them as well.

 she pressed her cheek into the soft grass keeping her head low and one eye fixed on them as she had done so many times before.
-But the sky was different now and she couldn’t help sense its mockery as it foretold the tale of change before she had a chance to catch up to it in her heart ~
+But the sky was different now and she couldn’t help sense its mockery as it foretold the tale of change before she had a chance to catch up to it ~